Leon Russell: High school

+Los Angeles

+Russell said "I got out to California, and they were more serious about their liquor laws.
+I about starved to death because it was so much harder to find work at my age."
+Settling in Los Angeles, he studied guitar with James Burton.

-Russell began his musical career at the age of 14, in 1956, in the nightclubs of Tulsa.
-In high school, he played piano in a band, the Accents, with David Gates, who would later achieve fame in the band Bread.
-Leon with the Starlighters, which included J. J. Cale, Leo Feathers, Chuck Blackwell, and Johnny Williams, were instrumental in creating the style of music known as the Tulsa Sound.
-After settling in Los Angeles in 1958, he studied guitar with James Burton.
-He was known mostly as a session musician early in his career.
-As Russell developed his solo artist career he crossed genres to include rock and roll, blues, bluegrass and gospel music.
-As a session musician he has played for and with artists as varied as Jan and Dean, Gary Lewis & the Playboys, George Harrison, Delaney Bramlett, Freddy Cannon, Ringo Starr, Doris Day, Elton John, Ray Charles, Eric Clapton, the Byrds, Barbra Streisand, the Beach Boys, the Ventures, Willie Nelson, Badfinger, the Tijuana Brass, Frank Sinatra, the Band, Bob Dylan, J. J. Cale, B.B.
-King, Dave Mason, Glen Campbell, Joe Cocker, the Rolling Stones, and the Flying Burrito Brothers.
+Russell was primarily a session musician in his early career.
+During session work he played for and with artists as varied as Jan and Dean, Ricky Nelson, Gary Lewis & the Playboys, George Harrison, Delaney Bramlett, Freddy Cannon, Ringo Starr, Doris Day, Elton John, Ray Charles, Eric Clapton, the Byrds, Barbra Streisand, the Beach Boys, the Ventures, Willie Nelson, Badfinger, the Tijuana Brass, Frank Sinatra, the Band, Bob Dylan, J. J. Cale, B.B.
+King, Dave Mason, Glen Campbell, Lynn Anderson, Joe Cocker, the Rolling Stones, and the Flying Burrito Brothers.

+As Russell developed his solo artist career, he crossed genres to include rock and roll, blues, bluegrass, and gospel music.